MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/externaldata-operator.md

 The `externaldata` operator returns a table whose schema is defined in the query itself, and whose data is read from an external storage artifact, such as a blob in Azure Blob Storage or a file in Azure Data Lake Storage.

 > [!NOTE]
-> The `externaldata` operator supports Shared Access (SAS) key, Access key, and Azure AD Token authentication methods.
+> The `externaldata` operator supports Shared Access Signature (SAS) key, Access key, and Azure AD Token authentication methods.
 For more information, see [Storage authentication methods](../api/connection-strings/storage-authentication-methods.md).

 ::: zone pivot="azuredataexplorer"